Pawsey-Internships/pawsey-version-control/_episodes/08-collab.md

 ---
-title: Collaborating
+title: Collaborating and multi-machine workflows
 teaching: 25
 exercises: 0
 questions:
+- "How can I use version control to work on my project across multiple computers?"
-- "How can I use version control to collaborate with other people?"
+- "How can I use version control to collaborate with my supervisors and other interns?"
 objectives:
+- "Understand why you would want to use version control in your project."
+- "Describe the basic workflow for your Pawsey project."
 - "Clone a remote repository."
 - "Collaborate by pushing to a common repository."
 - "Describe the basic collaborative workflow."
 keypoints:
 - "`git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up."
+- "Version control enhances project file management."
 ---

 For the next step, get into pairs.
 One person will be the "Owner" and the other